 2023-10-30 21:29:15

-In the late 19th century, after the Boston Female Medical College broke ground by offering medical education to women, other similar schools for women opened in the United States (Schlesinger Library, Harvard Radcliffe Institute; Frances Benjamin Johnston Collection /Library of Congress)
+In the late 19th century, following the Boston Female Medical College broke ground by offering medical education to women, other similar schools for women opened in the United States (Schlesinger Library, Harvard Radcliffe Institute; Frances Benjamin Johnston Collection /Library of Congress)

 In Boston, 175 years ago, a medical school opened its doors to women, and 12 enrolled.
-Today, about 52,000 women study medicine in American schools.
+Today, regarding 52,000 women study medicine in American schools.
 In fact, the number of women enrolled exceeds that of men.

 Since the Boston Female Medical College opened its doors on November 1, 1848, the first in the world for women, Boston has become a center of medical innovations that attracts thousands of students, both men and women. .